 Gerstmann’s syndrome may occur due to reduced blood flow in the parietal lobe.
 It may develop after a stroke or due to another vascular disease in the brain that drastically reduces blood supply.

 The syndrome and similar symptoms may also occur with tumors in the parietal lobe or other forms of brain damage.

 Contralateral neglect often occurs as a result of damage to the nondominant parietal lobe, which is typically the right lobe in people who are right-handed.

 As a result, a person will have less awareness of their nondominant side and the environment around it.
 A right-handed person with contralateral neglect would be less aware of the left side of their body, for example.

 This may lead to burns, bruises, and other injuries.

 There are both severe and minor forms of this condition, and symptoms may vary greatly.

-Balint syndrome is a rare disorder that occurs due to damage to both sides of the parietal lobe.
+Balint syndrome is a rare disorder that occurs due to damage to

 It encompasses many of the above symptoms and generally causes both visual and spatial difficulties, including symptoms such as optic ataxia, optic apraxia, and simultanagnosia.
 Simultanagnosia is the inability to take in multiple elements from the visual environment.